 The Plan's financial statements have been audited by SB & Company, LLC, a firm of licensed certified public accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the Plan as of and for the fiscal year ended June 30, 2018 are free of material misstatement.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the Plan as of and for the fiscal year ended June 30, 2019 are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that Cecil County's financial statements for the fiscal year ended June 30, 2018 are fairly presented in conformity with GAAP.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Cecil County Pension Plan for Public Safety Employees (the Plan) financial statements for the fiscal year ended June 30, 2019 are fairly presented in conformity with GAAP.
 The independent public accountants report is presented as the first component of the Financial Section of this report.

-GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
+Generally accepted accounting principles requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement the MD&A and should be read in conjunction with it.
 The Plan's MD&A can be found immediately following the report of independent public accountants.